-Trends and challenges in the U.S. healthcare payment system
+Trends and Challenges in the U.S. Healthcare Payment System

 The U.S. spends nearly 17% of its GDP on healthcare, more than any other high-income nation.
 Yet, according to a study by the Commonwealth Fund, the U.S. falls dead last in metrics such as access to care, healthcare outcomes, and efficiency.
 Some healthcare industry experts say that the U.S. healthcare payment system is a barrier to effective healthcare that should be available to all Americans.